sin2000/zdownloader/README.md

 - It can resume interrupted downloads.
 - Can check multiple links at a time.
 - It can reconnect after specific time if download speed is too low.
+- It can unpack archive files after download.
+Supports: rar, 7z and zip.

 ## Requirements (for x86-64)
 `ldd zdownloader`: